CVHub520/X-AnyLabeling/docs/en/custom_model.md

   - ...
 ```

-For older versions of YOLOv5 (v5.0 and below), please specify the `anchors` and `stride` fields in the configuration file; otherwise, you must remove these fields.
-For example:
+Specifically, only when using older versions of YOLOv5 (v5.0 and below), you need to specify the `anchors` and `stride` fields in the configuration file.
+Otherwise, **do not** specify these fields to avoid inference errors.
+Example:

 ```YAML
 type: yolov5